Euchie23/SquidStock/notebooks/Temporal_CPUE_Analysis/README.md

 Note: These static visualizations are saved as PNG or PDF files in `/outputs/`.
 You can click now to view them or quickly scroll down to the 📸 Screenshots section for a preview.

-- **CPUE Trend Plots:** Show monthly and yearly variations in catch rates.
+- **Catch Trend Plots:** Show monthly and yearly variations in catch rates.
   - [Static monthly trend plot (PDF)](https://github.com/Euchie23/SquidStock/blob/main/outputs/Temporal_CPUE_Analysis/monthly_cpue_plot_static.pdf)
   - Interactive monthly trend plot *(See ⚠️ Viewing Interactive HTML Plots section below)*